Lullubi: Babylonian and Assyrian interactions

-They were said to have had 19 walled cities in their land, as well as a large supply of horses, cattle, metals, textiles and wine, which were carried off by Ashur-nasir-pal.
-Local chiefs or governors of the Zamua region continued to be mentioned down to the end of Esarhaddon's reign (669 BC).
+They were said to have had 19 walled cities in their land, as well as a large supply of horses, cattle, metals, textiles and wine, which were carried off by Ashurnasirpal.
+Local chiefs or governors of the Zamua region continued to be mentioned down to the end of Esarhaddon's reign (669 BC) after which they disappear from history.

 Representations

-In depictions of them, the Lullubi are represented as warlike mountain people.
+In depictions of them, the Lullubi were represented as warlike mountain people.
 The Lullubi are often shown bare-chested and wearing animal skins.
-They have short beards, their hair is long and worn in a thick braid, as can be seen on the Victory Stele of Naram-Sin.
+They had short beards and their hair was long and worn in a thick braid, as can be seen on the Victory Stele of Naram-Sin.